johnandrea/dna-multi-match/README.md

 There are three DNA testers named T1, T2, T3.

 T1 matched the unidentified person at 1000 cM.
-It could be one of the these blood relatives marked in orange:
+It could be one of these blood relatives marked in orange:

 ![T1 matches](example-1/t1.png)